-- Seminars incorporate content specific to the topic of the course primarily as a means to spark your intellectual curiosity and reinforcing your analytical and communication skills.
-They are not experiences designed to address a major field of study or an eventual career.
+- The topic of your seminar is designed by your professor to spark your intellectual curiosity and build your analytical and communication skills.
+Seminars do not focus on a major field of study or an eventual career.

-- The first-year seminar should encourage you to be an agent of your own learning.
-They are an introduction to the ways of thinking, reading, and writing that will enable you to succeed at Furman.
+- The first-year seminar introduces you to the higher modes of thinking, reading, and writing that will enable you to succeed on the college level.

-- The first-year writing seminars will also address other key information associated with academic writing, such as research skills, citation formatting, grammar and punctuation, and academic integrity.
+- The first-year writing seminars will also address other key competencies of academic writing such as citation formatting, grammar and punctuation, and academic integrity.

 Interested in knowing more about first year seminars?
 Check out the section of our university catalog